-If you suspect a problem with weather stripping, you have several options for checking.
-Close a door or window on a strip of paper; if the paper slides easily, your weatherstripping isn't doing its job.
-Or, close the door or window and hold a lighted candle near the frame.
+Weatherstripping is easily the most cost-effective way to rein in heating and cooling costs.
+This humble material also reduces drafts and keeps your home more comfortable year-round.
+Because weatherstripping can deteriorate over time, it is important to inspect it periodically.
+If you suspect a problem with your weatherstripping, try closing a door or window on a strip of paper.
+If the paper slides easily, your weatherstripping isn't properly sealing the opening.
+Alternatively, close the door or window and hold a lighted candle near the frame.
 (Don't let the flame get near anything flammable!)
 If the flame flickers at any spot along the frame, you have an air leak.

 Few homeowner problems are more vexing than a leaky roof.
 Once the dripping starts, finding the source of the problem can be time-consuming.
 Stop problems this fall before ice and winter winds turn them from annoyances into disasters.